kchinzei/kch-rgbw-lib/docs/WaveLength.md

 ##### checkCIExyInList(xy: CSpace, xyList?: CSpace[]): boolean

-Examine if a color `xy` is within the polygon given by `xyList`.
+Examine if a color `xy` is within the gamut contour given by `xyList`.
 If `xyList` is omitted, the CIE 1931 gamut is used.
-`checkCIExyInList()` can be used to check if a color is in the gamut represented by `xyList`.
-If you provide a CSpace list for R-G-B LEDs, you can use `checkCIExyInList()` to check if a color is in the RGB range.
+You can construct a gamut contour using `makeGamutContour()`, see [RGBWLED.md](https://github.com/kchinzei/kch-rgbw-lib/#RGBWLED.md).

+If you provide a gamut contour for R-G-B LEDs, you can use `checkCIExyInList()` to check if a color is in the RGB range.
 ![Gamut_sRGB](./figs/Gamut_sRGB.png "sRGB Gamut")

 `xy` and `xyList` should be in 'xy' or 'xyY' of `CSpaceTypes`.